icgc-dcc/dcc-docs/docs/software/setup.md

 mvn
 ```

-Once the build completes, you will be able to import the projects in ecplise:
+Once the build completes, you will be able to import the projects in eclise:

 **File > Import > Maven > Existing Maven Projects**

 browse and import your dcc-portal projects.
 You can ignore any plugin execution errors that might occur in pom.xml.

-### Setting up DCC-ETL
+## Reference Data

 You will need to download the DCC reference genome from: